Application information and FAQ

 We know that attainment in A-level Maths and Further Maths can be a barrier for some students to gain a place at university to study STEM.
 With the expert support of the Department of Mathematics, we are running a massive open online course (MOOC) for Further Maths A-Level students to complement our existing A-level Maths MOOC and raise attainment in advanced mathematics among young people from underrepresented backgrounds.

 We are also working with a partner school, Woodhouse College, in developing a new maths school that intends to target underrepresented groups.

 I’m doing an extended project/AS level/STEP/another qualification, will this enhance my application or count towards the academic requirements?

-Our offers are not based on UCAS points but specific qualifications, therefore additional qualifications will not exempt you from meeting our A*AA minimum offer.
+Our offers are not based on UCAS points but specific qualifications, therefore additional qualifications will not exempt you from meeting our A*AA (A* in Mathematics) minimum offer.

 However, if the additional qualification demonstrates skills and interests that are relevant to Design Engineering, this will strengthen your application.